Fostering the next generation of scientific leaders is a key part of Merck’s overall commitment to science.

-Every summer since 2008, the program has selected 200 rising 8th graders—50 each from New Brunswick, Piscataway, Newark and Camden public schools—based on their financial need, academic records, teacher recommendations, and personal statements.
-Selection jump-starts long-term support that includes five years of “pre-college” preparation advising and instruction, tutoring, mentoring, on-campus summer activities and winter seminars with Rutgers faculty.
-By the end of the five-year grant term, 1,000 students will have been supported by the RFS program.
+Every summer since 2008, the program has selected 200 rising eighth-graders—50 each from New Brunswick, Piscataway, Newark and Camden public schools—based on their financial need, academic records, teacher recommendations and personal statements.
+Selection jump-starts long-term support that includes five years of “pre-college” advising, instruction, tutoring, mentoring, on-campus summer activities and winter seminars with Rutgers faculty.
+Since 2008, 1,200 students have received support through the RFS program.

 National Academy of Sciences

-In 2012, the Merck Foundation awarded a three-year, $1 million grant to the National Academy of Sciences to support a consensus study titled Strengthening K–12 Science Education through a Teacher Learning Continuum.
-The purpose of this study is to bring together experts who will review and synthesize available research on how to provide coherent support for elementary, middle and high school teachers’ learning across their careers.
+The Merck Foundation awarded a three-year (2012–2014), $1 million grant to the National Academy of Sciences to support a consensus study titled Strengthening K–12 Science Education through a Teacher Learning Continuum.
+The purpose of this study is to bring together experts who will review and synthesize available research on how to provide coherent support for elementary, middle and high school teachers across their careers.
 An expert committee will consider existing programs for induction and professional development.
 The committee also will outline a coherent professional-growth continuum for science teachers that is integrated with and supported by the school, district and state-level contexts in which teachers work.
 The final report will be published in 2014.

 University of Colorado Foundation